How to Plant and Grow Broccoli Rabe (Rapini)

 To encourage parasitic wasps, grow plants they like nearby.
 In addition to cilantro and dill, cosmos is another beneficial wasp favorite.

-Remove any damaged foliage and give your plants a chance to recover before resorting to pesticides, which are harmful to beneficial insects, your partners in your quest to grow healthy, homegrown food.
+Remove any damaged foliage and give your plants a chance to recover before resorting to pesticides, which are harmful to beneficial insects.

 Disease